Satirist under fire for comparing Sochi Games and Hitler's Olympics

 The city was blockaded for 872 days.

-Both Shenderovich and Ekho Moskvy have refused to apologise for the blog.
+Both Shenderovich and Ekho Moskvy have refused to apologize for the blog.

 (Editing by Timothy Heritage and Ralph Boulton)